 Equally important is the fact that poor waste management has far reaching consequences beyond our shores.
 Litter will often be blown or washed into the sea where it threatens wild life.
 The substances that plastic is made of is released into the environment and the food chain through consumption by fish.

-The WATSAN Division is responsible for the operation and maintenance of the Rarotonga Waste Facility and working through a range of initiatives to improve solid waste management through:
+The WATSAN Division is responsible for the operation and maintenance of the Rarotonga Waste Facility and to progress Goal 3, the Division is working through a range of initiatives to improve solid waste management through:

 - Establishing partnerships with the private sector and other Government organisations

 - Implementing new processes at the Rarotonga Waste Facility

 - Communications and Awareness via Facebook, newspaper and presentations.
 Like the WATSAN Cook Islands Facebook page to receive regular updates, articles both local and international and best practices in waste management.

 The Cook Islands National Solid Waste Management Strategy 2013 - 2016 is currently under review and will be completed before the end of 2017.